 Denver History

-Denver City was founded in November 1858 as a mining Denver Historytown during the Pikes Peak Gold Rush in western Kansas Territory.
+Denver City was founded in November 1858 as a mining town during the Pikes Peak Gold Rush in western Kansas Territory.
 That summer, a group of gold prospectors from Lawrence, Kansas, arrived and established Montana City on the banks of the South Platte River.
 This was the first settlement in what was later to become the city of Denver.
 The site faded quickly, however, and was abandoned in favor of Auraria and St. Charles City by the summer of 1859.
 The Montana City site is now Grant-Frontier Park and includes mining equipment and a log cabin replica.

 On November 22, 1858, General William Larimer, a land speculator from eastern Kansas, placed cottonwood logs to stake a claim on the hill overlooking the confluence of the South Platte River and Cherry Creek, across the creek from the existing mining settlement of Auraria.
 Larimer named the town site Denver City to curry favor with Kansas Territorial Governor James W. Denver.
 Larimer hoped that the town’s name would help make it the county seat of Arapaho County, but unknown to him Governor Denver had already resigned from office.
 The location was accessible to existing trails and was across the South Platte River from the site of seasonal encampments of the Cheyenne and Arapaho.
 The site of these first towns is now the site of Confluence Park in downtown Denver.
 Larimer, along with associates in the St. Charles City Land Company, sold parcels in the town to merchants and miners, with the intention of creating a major city that would cater to new emigrants.
 Denver City was a frontier town, with an economy based on servicing local miners with gambling, saloons, livestock and goods trading.
 In the early years, land parcels were often traded for grubstakes or gambled away by miners in Auraria.